 Pupils complete work over three years which is internally assessed and externally moderated.

-Assessment 1 - 60% candidate portfolio, encourages adventurous and open programmes of study that provoke personal exploration, experimentation and opportunities for productive personal expression.
+Assessment 1 - 60%, candidate portfolio, encourages adventurous and open programmes of study that provoke personal exploration, experimentation and opportunities for productive personal expression.

-Assessment 2 - 40% the examination, is completed in Year 11.
+Assessment 2 - 40%, the examination, is in January 2020.